 Well, on Friday nights at a particular bar in Park Royal, they’d charge a £1 cover at the door and all my friends and the young, mostly ‘Brit Asian’ crowd in London flocked there.
-It was my favorite kind of music: old skool RnB, hip hop and swing.
-My friend, Tina, and I would make sure we had £1 saved up at the end of each week, then we’d jump the train barriers when no one was looking as we couldn’t afford the ticket to Park Royal station.
-Within minutes after the tube ride, we’d paid the £1 entrance fee and we were in, ready to dance the night away.
+It was my favourite kind of music: old skool RnB, hip hop and swing.
+My friend Tina and I would make sure we had £1 saved up at the end of each week, then we’d jump the train barriers when no one was looking as we couldn’t afford the ticket to Park Royal station.
+Within minutes after the tube ride, we’d paid the £1 entrance fee, and we were in, ready to dance the night away.

 It was on one of these nights that I caught the eye of someone.
 He looked at me and beckoned me over with a finger.
 Cocky move, but it worked.
 I had no idea then that this someone was going to love me, care for me and shower me with affection like I’d never thought possible.

 Maanav was the perfect gentleman, exactly the Prince Charming, Knight in shining armour that any girl could dream of.
-He was well spoken, polite, very chivalrous and extremely cheeky.
+He was well-spoken, polite, very chivalrous and extremely cheeky.
 We had a great night of witty banter, drinking and dancing.
-I told him how old I was, he gave me his card anyway and asked me to call him the next day.
+I told him how old I was; it didn’t seem to matter to him as he gave me his business card anyway and asked me to call him the next day.

 And so, courtesy of British Telecom, I called Maanav the next morning, and after downing a litre of water and a couple of paracetamols (because I’d made him keep up with me at the bar the night before), he came to pick me up to take me out for a bite to eat the same afternoon… and then the next day, and the next day, and the next.
 Lunches or dinners every day.

 He said he loved to watch me eat.
-And boy did I eat.
-I loved the crêpes and Mississippi Mud Pie in Hampstead Heath, and my favourite was the cannelloni at Pizza Express, I could eat the whole thing myself, plus starters and a cheesecake, and a slice of his pizza, and of course a glass or two of wine.
-The conversation flowed, there was never an awkward moment.
+And boy, did I eat.
+I loved the crêpes and Mississippi Mud Pie in Hampstead Heath, and my favourite was the cannelloni at Pizza Express, I could eat the whole thing myself, plus starters and a cheesecake, and a slice of his pizza, and, of course, a glass or two of wine.
+The conversation flowed and there was never an awkward moment.
 I told him all about what had happened in my life, about my parents, my hospitalisation, and why I lived where I did now.
 There wasn’t a thing he didn’t know about me.

 Please click here to continue to Ep.
 13